ginkgobioworks/gen/paper/main.md

 Instead, Gen creates a node for each repeat, with a unique edge between each.
 In this way gen can faithfully represent duplicate segments.

-As previously mentioned, updates to the graph requires only the addition of new data.
-There are no updates required.
-Insertions or replacements of sequence is represented by creating a new sequence, a corresponding node, and two edges (
-@fig:graph_updates a).
-The first edge has its source as the start of the region being replaced (or the coordinate of the insertion start) on the source node, and its target as the start of the created node.
-The second edge has its source as the end of the created node, and its target as the end of the region being replaced (or the coordinate of the insertion start plus one).

-Deletions can be encoded as just one new edge, from the start coordinate of the region being deleted to the end coordinate of that region (@fig:graph_updates b).
+To help illustrate this model, an insertion and deletion are shown in @fig:graph_updates.
+An insertion or replacement of a sequence is represented by creating a new sequence, a corresponding node, and two edges.
+The first edge has its source as the start of the region being replaced (the coordinate of the insertion start) on the source node, and its target as the start of the created node.
+The second edge has its source as the end of the created node, and its target as the end of the region being replaced.
+Deletions can be encoded as just one new edge, from the start coordinate of the region being deleted to the end coordinate of that region.

 ![**Graph updates**\
 **a.** Additions of a sequence and deletion to the graph.
 Inserts and swaps of sequences are handled by the same logic.